MediaComem/comem-devmobil/subjects/ionic/README.md

 <p class='center'><img src='images/demo.jpg' /></p>

 ### Install Ionic

-Ionic provides you with **CLI tool** that you should install globally with the following command:
+Ionic provides you a **CLI tool** that you should install globally with the following command:

 ```bash
 $> npm install -g ionic